maxton4life/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script 3 changes the owner of a file to the user betty. script 4 creates a new file hello at execution. script 5 adds permission to the owner of the file hello.
+script 3 changes the owner of a file to the user betty. script 4 creates a new file hello at execution. script 5 adds permission to the owner of the file hello. script 6 adds multiple permission to the owner and group owner of file hello.